Sanrrone/GGisy/README.md

 * -l is the aligment length cutoff to post processing.
 * -i is the identity cutoff for the aligment.
 * -t is the threads used for blastn
-* -c is a boolean to delete the files generated or not.
+* -c is a boolean to delete the files generated or not (True by default).

 ## Trick